Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 - Businesses chasing declining, not emerging, trends

-- Poor historical use of funds
+- Poor historical stewardship of investor capital

 - “Solutions looking for problems”